airflow2010/GOODMUSIC/README.md

 ## Operational tips

 - Quotas: YouTube inserts and playlist creation consume quota; the playlist script stops and cleans up on `quotaExceeded`.
-- Progress: `progress.json` prevents duplicate playlists; delete it if you want to rebuild everything.
 - Tokens: remove `token.pickle` to force a new YouTube OAuth flow.
 - Firestore indexes: filtering in the UI may require composite indexes if you add more complex queries; current filters use simple field filters.

 ## Troubleshooting
 - “Video unavailable” in the UI: check the console for YouTube player errors; embedding may be blocked or the video ID malformed.
 - Firestore permission errors: ensure the Firestore API is enabled and ADC credentials belong to a project with database access.
-- Vertex AI errors: the scraper will continue; genres become `Unknown`.